shanecglass/hail_demo/README.md

 ```

 #### 3. Add the definitions files to Dataform
-Remove the sample view files and add the Dataform queries found in the [definitions](./definitions) to the definitions folder to your Workspace.
-Click the 3-dot menu next to your Dataform Workspace's definitions folder in the UI to create a new file.
-Start the workflow execution for all actions.
-These will load the polygons defined in the GeoJSON file into BigQuery, then find the customers who are within that area.
-Be sure the file names in your Dataform Workspace's definitions folder match those of the files provided and include the .sqlx extension.
+Next, add the following files from the [definitions](./definitions/) folder to your Dataform workspace:
+  - [load_geojson](./definitions/load_geojson.sqlx) - This calls the remote function created by the Terraform script to load the polygons defined in the GeoJSON file into BigQuery
+  - [convert_customer_geog](./definitions/convert_customer_geog.sqlx) - This cleans the sample customer table and converts the `customer_geog` column to a GEOGRAPHY type.
+This might not be necessary if your customer data already has locations stored as GEOGRAPHY columns in BigQuery
+  - [customers_impacted](./definitions/customers_impacted.sqlx) - This finds which customer locations fall within the hail polygon, indicating customers who were impacted by the storm

+To add the files to your Workspace:
+  - Remove the sample view files in your Datawork workspace's definitions folder.
+  - Click the 3-dot menu next to your Dataform Workspace's definitions folder in the UI and select `Create file`
+  - Name the file so it matches the examples provided and be sure to include the `.sqlx` extension.
+For example, the "Add a file path" field for the `load_geojson` file should read `definitions/load_geojson.sqlx`
+  - Copy and paste the code from the file into the Dataform IDE.

+Once the files are added, click `Start Execution` at the top of the Dataform IDE and select `All Actions` to run the full pipeline.
+Click the `Start Execution` button in the confirmation screen that pops up to run the workflow.
+You can see the status of your execution by clicking `Details` in the notification at the bottom of the screen, or clicking `Executions` at the top of the IDE

 ### 3. **Analyze your results!**
-From here, you can get started analyzing the data!
-Head to the BigQuery console to see the table of the customers who were impacted by the hail event.
-You can use
+From here, click on the Looker Studio link in your Terraform outputs to start analyzing the data using a pre-built template.
+You can also head to the BigQuery console to see the table of the customers who were impacted by the hail event.
+If you need to see your Terraform outputs again, simply enter `terraform output` into your command line.